 Her lecturer describes her as having a can-do attitude and eagerness to learn.
 She has approached her traineeship with a willingness to grow and develop, always asking questions and seeking guidance when needed.

 Adrienne has demonstrated an interest in developing her skills further and taking on leadership roles in the future.
-She hopes to specialise further in mining job roles related to Work, Health and Safety and sustainability.
+She hopes to further specialise in mining job roles related to Work, Health and Safety and sustainability.

 Ashlee has been a dedicated student set to achieve her goals.
 She is a natural leader who has achieved so much and constantly encourages others to do the same.

-Having had previous qualifications in mining, Ashlee who, as a single mum, had been unemployed for four years set out to start a new career path.
+Having had previous qualifications in mining, Ashlee, who as a single mum, had been unemployed for four years set out to start a new career path.
 She enrolled in a Certificate III in Tourism and Certificate III in Business Dual Qualification and has excelled in every aspect of her training.

 She aspires to start her own business one day, running cultural tours in the Northhampton area.
 We have no doubt she will achieve anything she sets her mind to.

-Kimberley has completed a Diploma of Nursing.
+In 2020, Kimberley completed a Diploma of Nursing.

 Kimberley has shown great commitment to her studies and is passionate about helping the Kalgoorlie community access high quality medical care.
 She is now working as an Enrolled Nurse at Bega Garnbirringu.

-She also hopes to go to University to become a Registered Nurse and one day work as a Paediatric nurse or Midwife.
+She hopes to go to University to become a Registered Nurse and one day work as a Paediatric nurse or Midwife.

 Victoria started her training whilst still at school as a VETDSS student.
 Following her apprenticeship (a Certificate III in Electrotechnology) she went on to complete her Certificate IV in Instrumentation.